logoes0/fuzzy-visualizer/README.md

-# Fuzzy 3D Cube Renderer
+# Fuzzy 3D Cube Quality Renderer

 A C++ application that renders a 3D cube with dynamic quality settings based on fuzzy logic.
 The renderer automatically switches between